uselesskcid/EGL314-Project-S.O.N.I.C-Team-C-/Final_Presentation/OSC/OSC.md

 ![](osc_assets/lasergui.png)

 It's seperated into two parts:
-1) Team Laser Control - for individual laser control of our laser modules
+1) Laser Control - for control over our individual, team, or all lasers used in the laser sequence.
-2) Sequence Control - to play the entire sequence with audio, and to test music playback
+2) Sequence Control - for music playback, lighting, raw laser sequence, and all of them combined into our final show.

 Just like the `Sequence` section in the main GUI, the playing of the entire sequence is comprised of many smaller functions.

+## <a id="laser-reaper"> Reaper Storage for Lasers 🔴</a>

+The function storage for the laser modules only has Reaper marker jumping and playback.
+Functionally, it operates exactly the same way as the main storage.

+It's kept separate from the main file as we intend to differ the laser sequence codes from our station codes.